abtrumpet/skip_fullstack_coding_challenge/README.md

 # Pop

+## To start my version:
+You need `docker` and `docker-compose` installed on your machine.
+To run:

+`docker-compose up -d`

+Go to `localhost:4000` and you should see the React app.
+The API is at `localhost:4000/api/temperature`.

 This is a coding exercise to test your understanding of two parts of our current tech stack.
 These parts are React and Elixir/Phoenix.
 In the Javascript code, React, ReactRedux, ReactRouter have already been included.
 For CSS, we use [`TailwindCSS`](https://tailwindcss.com/), so we'd appreciate it if you attempted to use [`TailwindCSS`](https://tailwindcss.com/) for your styling.
 You do not have to use Redux or ReactRouter, but can if you want.
 For server code only Phoenix and Phoenix.HTML have been added.

 ## To get the Phoenix server started